charlyknz/MicrocosmExp22/README.md

 # README NBES
 R script to quantify the net biodiversity effect on ecological stability in a phytoplankton microcosm experiment.
-Data are stored addditionally on Figshare: 10.6084/m9.figshare.25568490
+Data are stored on Figshare: 10.6084/m9.figshare.25568490

 ## To run the code..